sjerome/python-network-games/README.md

 4) Download the requirements (the ones included in requirements.txt).
 To do so, run the command "pip install -r requirements.txt".
 This may take some time, matplotlib has a lot of functionality and is a moderately large dependency.
 5) Run the simulation by typing python main.py

-Or, just type these next few lines into terminal:
+Or, if you don't want to read that, just copy and paste these next few lines into terminal:
 git clone git@github.com:sjerome/python-network-games.git
 cd python-network-games
 sudo easy_install pip